-All the 20 teachers in the school were chosen as respondents.
-15 pupils were selected from class seven to act as respondents which is 30% of the 50 pupils in primary seven.
-15 parents were also chosen which is 30% of the 50 parents who had their children in primary seven.
+All the 20 teachers in the school were selected as respondents.
+15 students were selected from class to act as respondents which are 30% of the 50 students at ordinary level.
+15 parents were also selected, which is 30% of the 50 parents who were their students at ordinary level.